OneHourGameJam/OneHourGameJam/README.md

 # Migrating to a new server

 The site uses a site-wide pepper (for password and session id salting*).
-This pepper is generated the first time you launch the website, so it's unique for each distribution.
+This pepper is generated the first time you launch the website, so it's unique for each deployment.
 It's saved in config/config.txt.
 Changing this will invalidate all session IDs and passwords.
 When migrating, it is important to preserve this pepper value.

 The simplest way to migrate is to simply copy the files from one server and paste them onto the new server.
 You might need to ensure file permissions are set correctly on the new server though (See "Deploying")